 Iran: Further information on arbitrary arrest/fear for safety/possible prisoners of conscience

-The Special Court for the Clergy, which operates outside the framework of the judiciary and is under the direct control of the Supreme Leader, was established in 1987 by Ayatollah Khomeini to try members of the Shi’a religious establishment in Iran.
-Its procedures fall short of international standards for fair trial: among other things, defendants can only be represented by clergymen nominated by the court, who are not required to be legally qualified.
-In some cases the defendant has been unable to find any nominated cleric willing to undertake the defence and has been tried without any legal representation.
+The Special Court for the Clergy, which operates outside the framework of the judiciary and is under the direct control of the Supreme Leader, was established in 1987 by Ayatollah Khomeini to try members of the Shi’a religious establishment in Iran, or others whose cases are connected to those of clergymen.
+Its procedures fall short of international standards for fair trial.
 The court can hand down sentences including flogging and the death penalty.

-- asking to be informed of the medical condition of the Ayatollah and his followers, and urging that they be granted access to all necessary medical treatment;
+- asking to be informed of the medical condition of the Ayatollah Kazemeyni Boroujerdi and his followers, and urging that they be granted access to all necessary medical treatment;

 - calling on the authorities to release of all those detained unless they are to be charged with a recognizably criminal offence and tried promptly and fairly;

-- reminding the authorities that Amnesty International would consider anyone detained solely on account of their religious beliefs or their support for Ayatollah Sayed Hossein Kazemeyni Boroujerdi, who has not used or advocated violence, to be a prisoner of conscience, who should be released immediately and unconditionally.
+- reminding the authorities that Amnesty International would consider anyone detained solely on account of their religious beliefs or their support for Ayatollah Sayed Hossein Kazemeyni Boroujerdi, who has not used or advocated violence, to be a prisoner of conscience, and would call for their immediate and unconditional release.

 Leader of the Islamic Republic

 His Excellency Ayatollah Sayed ‘Ali Khamenei,

 The Office of the Supreme Leader, Shahid Keshvar Doust St., Tehran, Islamic Republic of Iran

 Fax: +98 251 7774 2228 (mark “For the Office of His Excellency, Ayatollah Khamenei")